Endurance (1912 ship): Design and construction

 Designed by Ole Aanderud Larsen, Endurance was built at the Framnæs shipyard in Sandefjord, Norway.
 She was built under the supervision of master wood shipbuilder Christian Jacobsen, who was renowned for insisting that all men in his employment were not just skilled shipwrights but also experienced in seafaring aboard whaling or sealing ships.
 Every detail of her construction had been scrupulously planned to ensure maximum durability: for example, every joint and fitting was cross-braced for maximum strength.

 The ship was launched on 17 December 1912 and was initially christened Polaris after the North Star.
 She was 144 ft long, with a 25 ft beam, and measured 350 tons gross.
 Her original purpose was to provide luxurious accommodation for small tourist and hunting parties in the Arctic as an ice-capable steam yacht.
 As launched she had 10 passenger cabins, a spacious dining saloon and galley (with accommodation for two cooks), a smoking room, a darkroom to allow passengers to develop photographs, electric lighting and even a small bathroom.

 Though her hull looked from the outside like that of any other vessel of comparable size, it was not.
 She was designed for polar conditions with very sturdy construction.
 Her keel members were four pieces of solid oak, one above the other, adding up to a thickness of 85 in, while her sides were between 30 in and 18 in thick, with twice as many frames as normal and the frames being of double thickness.
 She was built of planks of oak and Norwegian fir up to 30 in thick, sheathed in greenheart, an exceptionally strong and heavy wood.
 The bow, which was designed to meet the ice head-on, had been given special attention.
-Each timber had been made from a single oak tree chosen for its shape so that its natural shape followed the curve of the ship's design.
+Each timber had been made from a single oak tree chosen so that its natural shape followed the curve of the ship's design.
 When put together, these pieces had a thickness of 52 in.

 Of her three masts, the foremast was square-rigged, the mainmast and mizzenmast were both fore-and-aft rigged, making her a Barquentine.
 As well as sails, Endurance had a 350 HP coal-fired steam engine, making the ship capable of speeds up to 10.2 kn.

 At the time of her launch in 1912 Endurance was arguably the strongest wooden ship ever built with the possible exception of Fram, the vessel used by Fridtjof Nansen and later by Roald Amundsen.
 There was one major difference between the ships.
 Fram was bowl-bottomed, which meant that if the ice closed in against her, the ship would be squeezed up and out and not be subject to the pressure of the compressing ice.
 Endurance, on the other hand, was not intended to be frozen into heavy pack ice, and so was not designed to rise out of a crush.
 It was observed on the expedition that she instead tended to resist being crushed by floes until the ice cracked to relieve the pressure.